codefresh-io/docs.codefresh.io/_docs/reference/shared-configuration.md

 A Codefresh account with a Hosted or a Hybrid GitOps runtime can store configuration manifests for account-level resources in a Git repository.
 This repository can be shared with other runtimes in the same account, avoiding the need to create and maintain different configuration manifests for every GitOps Runtime.

 * Hosted GitOps Runtimes
-  As part of the setup for a Hosted GitOps runtime, Codefresh creates the shared configuration repository in the selected organization, together with the default Git Source repo.
+  As part of the setup for a Hosted GitOps runtime, Codefresh creates the Shared Configuration Repository in the selected organization, together with the default Git Source repo.
 See [Connect Git provider]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/#2-connect-git-provider) in Hosted GitOps setup.

 * Hybrid GitOps Runtimes
-  When you install the first Hybrid GitOps runtime for an account, you are required to define the shared configuration repo as part of setting up your Git account.
+  When you install the first Hybrid GitOps runtime for an account, you are required to define the Shared Configuration Repo as part of setting up your Git account.
 See [Installing Hybrid GitOps Helm Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#step-3-set-up-gitops-git-account).

-> Currently, Codefresh supports a single shared configuration repo per account.
+> Currently, Codefresh supports a single Shared Configuration Repo per account.
-  You may need to reset the shared configuration repo after creating it.
+  You may need to reset the Shared Configuration Repo after creating it.
 See [Reset shared configuration repository for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes).

-## Shared configuration repo structure
+## Shared Configuration Repo structure
 Below is a representation of the structure of the repository with the shared configuration.
 See a [sample repo](https://github.dev/noam-codefresh/shared-gs){:target="\_blank"}.